gardener/gardener/docs/proposals/08-shoot-additional-container-runtimes.md

     3. Docker-monitor daemon and rotate log should be replaced with equivalent conatinerd services. __TBD__

-2. Validate workers additional runtime configurations.
+2. Validate workers additional runtime configurations.  __TBD__
 3. Add support for each additional container runtime in the cluster.
     1. In order to install each additional available runtime in the cluster we should:
         1. Install the runtime binaries in each Worker's pool nodes that specified the runtime support.
         2. Apply the relevant RuntimeClass to the cluster.

-    2. The installation above should be done by a new kind of extension: RuntimeContainer resource.
-For each runtime container type (Kata-container/gvisor) a dedicate extension controller will be created.
+    2. The installation above should be done by a new kind of extension: ContainerRuntime resource.
+For each container runtime type (Kata-container/gvisor) a dedicate extension controller will be created.
         1. A label for each container runtime support will be added to every node that belongs to the worker pool.
 This should be done similar to the way labels created today for each node, through kubelet execution parameters (_kubelet.flags: --node-labels).
 When creating the OperatingSystemConfig (original) for the worker each container runtime support should be mapped to a label on the node.
            For Example:
            label: container.runtime.kata-containers=true (shoot.spec.cloud.<IAAS>.worker.containerRuntimes.kata-container)
            label: container.runtime.gvisor=true (shoot.spec.cloud.<IAAS>.worker.containerRuntimes.gvisor)
-        2. During the Shoot reconciliation (Similar steps to the Extensions today) Gardener will create new RuntimeContainer resource if a container runtime exist in at least one worker spec:
+        2. During the Shoot reconciliation (Similar steps to the Extensions today) Gardener will create new ContainerRuntime resource if a container runtime exist in at least one worker spec:
             ```yaml
-            apiVersion: runtimecontainer.gardener.cloud/v1alpha1
+            apiVersion: containerruntime.gardener.cloud/v1alpha1
-            kind: RuntimeContainer
+            kind: ContainerRuntime
             metadata:
               name: kata-containers-runtime-extention
               namespace: shoot--foo--bar